MadhuraBelsare1/card-developer/docs/release-notes/card/card_sandbox.md

       ]
   }
 ```

-### Cardholder Search with NTT Masked Card Only Format
+### Debit Details v2: Cardholder search using NTT, masked card only format
-Returns cardholder records using nonTransToken with MASKED_CARD_ONLY format in the request.
+This case retrieves the cardholder information using card number.

 #### Request
 **HTTP Method:** POST